-The Axos High-Yield Savings account offers a 0.61% APY, making it one of the better high-yield savings accounts available.
-Interest is compounded daily.
-The best thing is that you don’t have to jump through hoops to get it.
+The Axos High-Yield Savings account offers a 0.61% APY, with interest compounded daily.
+While this certainly isn't the highest rate on the market, the nice thing is you don't have to jump through hoops to get it.

 In many cases, high-yield savings accounts offer different rates based on your balance, and this one is no different.
 However, the APY doesn't drop until your balance exceeds $25,000.